-When our skin gets damaged, it sets off a number of biological events involving the blood vessels, cells and the immune system.
+Inflammation then begins as a response by the body to keep out infection; when our skin is damaged, it sets off several biological events involving the blood vessels, cells, and the immune system.

 If a foreign body like pollen impairs the immune system, this creates inflammation referred to as immunogenic inflammation, cells get killed off in the wounded area, and the surrounding cells register this as danger.

-This process results in the pain, redness, swelling and heat, associated with inflammation.
+This process results in pain, redness, swelling, and heat associated with inflammation.

 - Some of the chemicals released by the hero white cells reach all the way to the dermis.